sammlapp/picopy/README.md

 - Reboot with `sudo reboot -h now` then check that it starts picopy (flashes green light 'ready' status) and recognizes an external exFat drive (source/dest drive LED lights up)

 # Debugging Raspberry Pi connectivity and setup

+Picopy logs all messages to /var/log/picopy.log
+- consider deleting this file every once in a while (eg once per year) since it will continually grow in size

 Connect swallow directly to laptop with ethernet
 SSH using `ssh pi@[hostname].local` and enter password